REMOTENESS

 To be recoverable the loss must be of a reasonably foreseeable kind (The Wagon Mound (No 1) (1961) (HoL)).

 The defendants negligently caused an oil spill in Sydney Harbour.
 A boat, docked at the claimant’s wharf, was undergoing repairs.
 Sparks from a blow torch landed on debris in the oil spill and caused a fire that damaged the wharf.
 The court held that the claimant could not recover their losses as they were too remote.
-Damage such as pollution from the oil spill was foreseeable, but as it was shown that igniting a thin film of oil on water is very difficult the damage caused by the fire was not.
+Damage such as pollution from the oil spill was foreseeable, but as it was shown that igniting a thin film of oil on water is very difficult the damage caused by the fire was not of a reasonably foreseeable kind.

 KIND OF HARM